cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-pipeline/content/labs/environment-credentials.md

 In this lab we will use the `environment` directive to inject a username/password credential into your Jenkins Pipeline.
 We will also explore the enforcement of some best practices around injecting sensitive environmental variables into a Jenkins Pipeline.

 {{% notice note %}}
 You may also use the `withCredentials` block directive to inject Jenkins credentials into a pipeline job.
-It works the same way as the `credentials()` helper we use below, but is much more verbose.
+It works the same way as the `credentials()` helper we use below, but is more verbose.
 {{% /notice %}}

 1. Navigate to and open the GitHub editor for the `Jenkinsfile` file in the `add-env-vars` branch of your **insurance-frontend** repository and click the pencil icon to edit the file.